 “Do I need to disinfect that?”

 As a Facility Manager, Cleaning Manager, or Business Owner, you’ve probably asked yourself this question before.
-Knowing whether to clean a surface or disinfect it is the key to helping to prevent sickness.
+Knowing whether to clean a surface or disinfect it is the key to helping prevent sickness and providing a healthier and safer environment for employees, customers, and guests.

 Using a cleaning product to wipe away blood or sweat from a surface may not seem like a big deal.
-But simple choices like that could leave your facility, and your customers, vulnerable to a range of pathogens that cause MRSA, Staph, hepatitis, and other infections.
+But blood may carry germs (bloodborne pathogens) that we can’t see.
+So, simple cleaning rather than proper disinfecting of the contaminated surface could leave your facility and your customers vulnerable to a range of pathogens that cause serious infections–infections like MRSA, Staph, hepatitis, and more.

-It’s important to know when disinfecting is required to keep equipment, surfaces, and people safe.
+It’s important to know WHEN disinfecting is required to keep equipment, surfaces, and people safe.
+It’s also important to know HOW to disinfect.

 WHAT DOES “DISINFECT” MEAN?